RubenNunez/ba-thesis-voicetrigger-in-mobileapps/README.md

 For the machine learning (ML) part of this project, the 'data' folder containing datasets is not included in the repository because of its large size and its non-public nature.
 It needs to be downloaded manually and placed in the project's root folder.

 ## Getting Started
-- The code is based on the Anaconda Python 3.9 environment.
+- The code is based on a Anaconda Python 3.9 environment.
 - It's compatible with Mac OS; testing on Windows hasn't been done.

 ## Dependencies